Which Melbourne app developers you hire to design and develop your mobile application is an extremely important decision.

 For whatever reasons, the risk of project failure increases significantly when development isn’t done locally.
 It’s worth noting that Buzinga and Appster both had offshore development models before they filed for bankruptcy.

-Other common issues with offshore development include major delivery delays, inferior code quality, substandard architecture leading to stability and scalability issues, poor communications and a general lack of quality control.
+Other common issues with offshore development include major delivery delays, inferior code quality, substandard architecture, stability and scalability issues, poor communications and a general lack of quality control.

 The risks related to offshore development really can’t be emphasised enough.
 Unless the developer does all development in-house here in Melbourne, just walk away.